openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Nelson Marques: merc retro adds fuse](http://nmarques.digitalwhores.net/2010/09/12/merc-retro-adds-fuse/)

-"â€˜merc retroâ€™ is a small project I started on SUSE Studio and aims to deploy a minimalist install of openSUSE 11.3 with GNOME and some applications. â€˜merc retroâ€™ is intended to run from a self bootable USB stick and comes packing some handpicked applications:..."
+"‘merc retro’ is a small project I started on SUSE Studio and aims to deploy a minimalist install of openSUSE 11.3 with GNOME and some applications. ‘merc retro’ is intended to run from a self bootable USB stick and comes packing some handpicked applications:..."

 ####  [Jos Poortvliet: directions - openSUSE and Fedora](http://nowwhatthe.blogspot.com/2010/09/directions-opensuse-and-fedora.html)

 "Interestingly enough, in parallel to our discussion about where we're going, Fedora is also discussing strategy.
-One particularly good blog post by MÃ¡irÃ­n Duffy about target users of Fedora offers some interesting insights.  **Situation** On Fedora, there are basically four repositories:  * Stable - end user product  * Testing - stabilisation tree  * Rawhide - development tree (our factory)  * Kopers - personal repositories (bit like our Build Service home projects)  As you might know, Fedora Stable does currently receive quite some package updates over it's lifecycle - catering to users who want the latest software.
+One particularly good blog post by Máirín Duffy about target users of Fedora offers some interesting insights.  **Situation** On Fedora, there are basically four repositories:  * Stable - end user product  * Testing - stabilisation tree  * Rawhide - development tree (our factory)  * Kopers - personal repositories (bit like our Build Service home projects)  As you might know, Fedora Stable does currently receive quite some package updates over it's lifecycle - catering to users who want the latest software.
 The downside of this is that it sacrifices stability - you can't have your cake and eat it too.
 And for some users - even that isn't enough.
 They want the latest Banshee when it is released right away - not wait for it to mature in Testing.
 So they have to enable Rawhide repositories - often bringing in far more unstable software than just Banshee or whatever they're after.
 And that software is build against a whole different stack - Rawhide has moved beyond stable of course, adding things like a newer glib or other base libraries and building against a newer GCC.
 All this creates a significant risk for instability."

 ####  Bugzilla